wevre/wry/README.md

      do
           <some stuff>
-          if <expression> continue   // skip the remaining statements and start loop over
+          if <expression> continue   // Skip the remaining statements and start loop over.
           <some stuff>
-          if <expression> break   // stop iterating and jump past the `then` block continue
+          if <expression> break   // Stop iterating and jump past the `then` block. continue
      then
-          <some stuff>   // these will only be executed if there was no `break` above
+          <some stuff>   // Will only be executed if there was no `break` above.

 Many loops will start with a test, similar to a standard `while` statement in C: